A Short Guide on Scientific Writing

 Better: “Using the survey data, we examined the effects of education on job satisfaction.”

-Many journals now explicitly recommend the use of active over passive voice:
+Many journals now explicitly recommend the active over the passive voice: